=== > > > Hello! < < < ===

 > I couldn’t even speak any of the local (ancient computer) languages.

-> Tony’s work is temproarily stored in my garage.
+> His work is temporarily stored in my house and garage!

 > Luckily for me, some very kind and esteemed folks are helping me continue my research.